-For the soup, place chicken in a large soup pot.
+Place chicken in a large soup pot.
 Add enough cold water to cover by 2 inches.
-Bring to a boil, then reduce the heat and simmer, for 20-30 minutes, skimming and discarding the froth that rises to the top.
+Bring to a boil, then reduce the heat and simmer, for 20 to 30 minutes, skimming and discarding the froth that rises to the top.

 In a large bowl, use an electric mixer or rotary hand beaters to beat the egg whites until stiff peaks form.

 In a separate bowl, whisk together the egg yolks, oil, and water.
 As an alternative to oil, you can also use the schmaltz (chicken fat) that rises to the top of the soup as it cools.